FedericoMontana/computer-vision-teams/readme.md

-Note that I have created just a few combinations to manage Teams, you can easily extend the Teams class to add more commands, and associate them with whatever gesture you want.
+Note that I have created just a few combinations to manage Teams, you can easily extend the Teams class to add more commands, and associate them with whatever gesture you want..